 Board of Directors

 Donna is a Nonprofit Organization Consultant, and has more than 30 years of experience in academic and nonprofit development management for major universities in California and as an advisor to nonprofit organizations.
 Donna previously managed public affairs programs for 20 years in the aerospace industry.
 She is also an active community volunteer in Wilsonville and named Wilsonville Heart of the City in 2012 and Wilsonville First Citizen in 2014.
-She has served on the Parrott Creek board for 6 years, and board chair since 2012.
+She has served on the Parrott Creek board since August 2009, and has been board chair since 2012.

 Butch Pollard, Board Vice Chair‐ CEO at Supply Source